the-foreign-architect/tfa-vuepress/src/guides/hong-kong/hong-kong-04-observatories.md

 published: true
 guide: true
 excerpt: There are several places where you can admire Hong Kong from high up, and these three buildings offer free alternatives to the expensive observation decks.
+description: There are several places where you can admire Hong Kong from high up, and these three buildings offer free alternatives to the expensive observation decks.
 tags:
   - Hong Kong
   - China